 I am concerned, however, that the costs associated with enforcing and implementing the permit will have a negative impact on my business and San Diego's economy.
-The three primary areas of concern include:

-1) the strict liability for exceeding water quality objectives;

-2) the preemption of WQIPs by new and changing regulatory requirements prior to allowing the WQIPs to be developed and implemented; and3) the lack of reliable funding sources to implement these regulatory changes.
+I have three primary areas of concern: 1) the strict liability for exceeding water quality objectives; 2) the preemption of WQIPs by new and changing regulatory requirements prior to allowing the WQIPs to be developed and implemented; and 3) the lack of reliable funding sources to implement these regulatory changes.

-It is necessary to hold individuals, businesses and governments accountable, but it is critical that accountability measures are practical with demonstrable, positive effects on water quality.
-Because of these concerns, I respectfully request that the Permit focus on the timely development of effective and enforceable WQIPs, and that each of the WQIPs be developed through a process that ensures public participation.
+While it is necessary to hold individuals, businesses and governments accountable, it is critical that accountability measures are practical, with demonstrable, positive effects on water quality.
+Because of these concerns, I respectfully request that the Permit focus on the following: timely development of effective and enforceable WQIPs and that each of the WQIPs be developed through a process that ensures public participation.
 I ask also that the designation of appropriate Best Management Practices in each watershed be determined through the WQIP process rather than the one size fits all strategy currently being proposed in the Permit.
-I ask further that until the Board adopts a WQIP for a watershed that the provisions of the existing Permit remain in place for that watershed.
+Also, that until the Board adopts a WQIP for a watershed that the provisions of the existing Permit remain in place for that watershed.
 Finally, in order to avoid unnecessary litigation I request that the Board adopt the WQIPs as Orders implementing the proposed Permit.

 I urge you to adopt final permit language that is evidence-based and both environmentally and economically sustainable.
-Thank you for your consideration.
-Please contact me if you have any questions.
+Thank you for your time and consideration.